 - Start slowly: Build your routine up gradually.
 For instance, you can start with a short 10 minute walk daily until you get used to it before increasing it gradually.
-Aim for at least three walks per week.
+Aim for at least five walks per week.

 - Warm up & cool down: spend a few minutes to warm up before starting your walk and a few minutes to cool down your body after your walk is over.
-Warming up helps bring your body ‘up to speed’ thus lowering the risk of injury, while cooling down helps prepare your body to go gradually go back to its normal resting state.
+Warming up helps bring your body ‘up to speed’ thus lowering the risk of injury, while cooling down helps prepare your body to gradually go back to its normal resting state.

 - Pace yourself: walk at brisk pace!
 The idea is to get both your breathing and heart rate up so leisurely walks are out of the question!
 Swing your arms and keep your back straight.
 Feel free to add extra motions by swinging your arms or swivelling your torso from time to time.
 Try to keep your legs loose and limber and avoid stomping your feet (your steps should be in a rolling movement starting from heel up to the toe).

 - Dress right: Wear comfortable clothes and shoes with socks.
 Sensible, comfortable and lightweight shoes with support are best.
 If you walk when it’s dark (e.g., at/before dawn or at night), consider wearing reflective clothing or invest in safety LED (i.e., blinking LED armbands or anklets) to allow road users/drivers to easily spot you in the dark.